 The parties granted each other licenses under their intellectual property to conduct the research under the agreement.
 Each party owns the inventions that it invents solely under the research collaboration, but we jointly own inventions that are jointly developed between the parties.
-Each party granted to the other a perpetual, non-exclusive, royalty-free sublicensable license under its intellectual property resulting from the research collaboration solely for internal research purposes.
-Merck has the first right to file and prosecute patents covering inventions developed under the research, until, with respect to filing and prosecution of our inventions, Merck's selection of its preferred LBPs, upon which time Merck's first right will be limited to those patents that cover inventions related to those preferred LBPs or vaccine products comprising those preferred LBPs.
+Merck has the first right to file and prosecute patents covering inventions developed under the research, until Merck's selection of its preferred LBPs, upon which time Merck's first right will be limited to those patents that cover inventions related to those preferred LBPs or vaccine products comprising those preferred LBPs.
 We granted Merck an exclusive option with respect to each indication to obtain exclusive licenses to develop and commercialize products as therapeutic agents useful in the treatment of such indication.
 For the term of the research collaboration, which expires on October 7, 2022, and for six months thereafter (the "Option Period"), we cannot research, develop or commercialize any vaccine product comprising a live bacteria and an exogenous antigen.
 In addition, during the term, and provided that Merck exercised at least one option, we cannot conduct certain activities that would lead to developing a competitive vaccine product.
 Under the agreement, Merck granted us a license under its intellectual property that specifically claim or cover LBPs for all purposes other than developing or commercializing a vaccine product.
 Under the terms of the agreement, we received a \$2.5 million upfront cash payment, a \$5 million equity investment, and we are eligible to receive up to \$347.5 million per indication in option exercise fees and in development, regulatory and sales milestone payments, ranging from low seven figures to high eight figures, plus royalties on sales of any licensed product deriving from the collaboration.
-Such royalty rates range from low-single digit to low-double digit royalties and expire upon the later of (i) the last-to-expire valid patent claim or (ii) 10 years after the first commercial sale of such product in the applicable country.
+Such royalty rates range from low- to high-single digit royalties and expire upon the later of (i) the last-to-expire valid patent claim or (ii) 10 years after the first commercial sale of such product in the applicable country.
 If Merck does not exercise one of its options during the Option Period, the agreement will expire at the end of the research collaboration.
 If Merck does exercise an option under the agreement, the agreement expires upon the expiration of Merck's royalty obligations.
 Merck can terminate the agreement without cause with 90 days' written notice.
-Either party can terminate the agreement in the event that the other party materially breaches the agreement and fails to cure such breach within 90 days of receiving notice from the non-breaching party, or if the other party becomes bankrupt and such proceeding is not dismissed within 90 days.
+Either party can terminate the agreement in the event that the other party materially breaches the agreement and fails to cure such breach within 90 days of receiving notice from the nonbreaching party, or if the other party becomes bankrupt and such proceeding is not dismissed within 90 days.
 If Merck terminates the agreement for convenience, or the agreement terminates because Merck does not exercise an option, Merck has a fully paid-up non-exclusive license under our interest in the intellectual property developed under the agreement for internal research purposes only.
 If Merck terminates the agreement due to our material breach, we will assign to Merck all interest that we have in the intellectual property generated by the research, as well as the LBPs that were the subject of and included in the research.
 If we terminate the agreement due to Merck's breach before Merck exercises an option, Merck grants us a non-exclusive license under Merck's interest in the intellectual property generated from the research for all purposes.